Absolutely The Best Brownie Recipe I Have Ever Made

 - Preheat your oven to 350 degrees.
 Line a 9x13 inch baking pan with parchment paper.
 You can also line it with aluminum foil (be sure to spray the foil with nonstick spray).
 Or you can just spray the pan.

 - Stir the butter occasionally.
 See photos for how to brown butter.
 It will turn white on top, then it will foam up.
 Once it is foamy, it will start forming brown colored milk solids or "bits".
 They will swirl up when you stir.
 The scent of the butter will change to a "nutty" or toffee like aroma.
 Once you see brown bits, remove the pan from the heat.
+Do not stop cooking the butter until it is completely browned, see note.

 - Immediately add 4 ounces of unsweetened baking chocolate.
 Break it up into pieces so that they melt faster.
 Stir until it is melted all the way.